coder-Rishi05/Currency_converter/README.md

-# 💱 Currency Converter Web App
+# 💱 Currency tracker Web App

-A responsive currency converter web application built using **HTML**, **CSS**, and **JavaScript**.
-It allows users to convert any selected amount in a base currency (like INR, USD, EUR) to a wide range of world currencies using real-time exchange rates.
+A responsive currency tracker web application built using **HTML**, **CSS**, and **JavaScript**.
+It allows users to see any selected amount in a base currency (like INR, USD, EUR) to a wide range of world currencies using real-time exchange rates.
 It gives list of countries of the currency amount.

 ---